Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$: The generalized Deligne-Lusztig variety

-\paragraph{}It turns out that each Ekedahl-Oort stratum $\mathcal M_{\Lambda}(2\theta'+1)$ is again isomorphic to a Deligne-Lusztig variety.
-The relevant parameters are the following.
-We use the same notations as in \textbf{2.5} and we define the subset
+\paragraph{} In \cite{vw2} 5.3, the authors defined the \textbf{Ekedahl-Oort stratification} on the Deligne-Lusztig variety $X_I(\mathrm{id})$.
+By loc. cit.
+Corollary 5.12, it turns out that each stratum is itself isomorphic to a parabolic Deligne-Lusztig variety which is not generalized.
+They are defined as follows.\\ For $0 \leq t \leq d$, we define the subset